-Prior to the arrival of Spanish conquerors in the 15th century, Gran Canaria was the most populated of the Canary Islands, and therefore there are more pre-Hispanic remains than on any other island.
+Prior to the arrival of Spanish conquerors in the 15th century, Gran Canaria was the most populated of the Canary Islands.
+Therefore there are more pre-Hispanic remains than on any other island.
 All of the sites are in the mountainous interior.
-As the coastal areas are very dry and thus not very suitable for agriculture, and also do not offer much protection against enemies, the pre-Hispanic people preferred the cliffs and ravines in the interior with their fertile volcanic soil.
+The coastal areas are very dry and thus not very suitable for agriculture.
+They also do not offer much protection against enemies.
+That is why the pre-Hispanic people preferred the cliffs and ravines in the interior with their fertile volcanic soil.
 The UNESCO inscription includes cave-dwellings, granaries, temples and burial sites of the native Canarians (antiguos canarios) of Gran Canaria.

-This pre-Hispanic, native population had lived on the Canary Islands for about 2000 years, much of this isolated from the world and even neighbouring islands.
+This pre-Hispanic, native population had lived on the Canary Islands for about 2000 years.
+Much of this time they were isolated from the world and even neighbouring islands.
 They seem to have evolved from North African Berbers who arrived in the Phoenician and Roman times.
 Although the settlers brought knowledge about astronomy, agriculture and irrigation from the Mediterranean, they were not navigators or seafarers themselves.
-And they did not have any contact with the ouside, after the Roman Empire collapsed.
+And they did not have any contact with the outside, after the Roman Empire collapsed.
 The ancient Canarians thus had to cope with the limited possibilities and materials on the island.
 They lived together in tribes.
 They built round houses and villages, but they also used natural and artificial caves for settling, rituals and burials.

 Cave dwellings of Risco Caido

-The core of the UNESCO inscription is Risco Caido, a cave structure with more than 20 caves, possibly used as an astronomical observatory by the aboriginal people.
+The core of the UNESCO inscription is Risco Caido, a cave structure with more than 20 caves.
+The aboriginal people possibly used it as an astronomical observatory.
 First, we make our way up into the mountains to the picturesque village of Artenara, nearly 1300 m above sea level.
-The newly inscribed caves must be somewhere near Artenara, but we are not sure where exactly and how they are accessible.
+The newly inscribed caves must be somewhere near Artenara.
+But we are not sure where exactly and how they are accessible.
 We bring hiking boots and hope for some insights at the new visitor centre in Artenara.

-On exhibit in the dramatically lit exposition are some pots and necklaces as well as some farming tools, but most of the artefacts found in Risco Caido are in the museum in the capital, Las Palmas, we learn.
-On several screens videos show the reconstructed life of the people back in the pre-Hispanic time.
-The Highlight of the exhibition is a facsimile of the most stunning cave in Risco Caido, which was probably used for fertility cults or astronomical calculations.
+Most of the artefacts found in Risco Caido are in the museum in the capital, Las Palmas, we learn.
+On exhibit in the dramatically lit exposition are some pots and necklaces as well as some farming tools.
+On several screens, videos show the reconstructed life of the people back in the pre-Hispanic time.
+The highlight of the exhibition is a facsimile of the most stunning cave in Risco Caido.
+The indigenous people probably used it for fertility cults or astronomical calculations.
 There are holes in the cave wall through which on certain days the sunlight would filter on the opposite walls, lighting up painted symbols.
 Archaeologists are still researching the purpose of these light beams and symbols.
-Unfortunately, the caves themselves are currently closed it turns out.
+Unfortunately, the caves themselves are currently closed, it turns out.

 The Roque Nublo

-The Roque Nublo, the “mountain in the clouds” is the most impressive rock of the holy formations on Gran Canaria and visible from quite afar.
-It looks like a finger pointing into the sky on top of a mountain.
-Geologically, it is the core of a volcano – while the volcano itself eroded over the years, the solidified lava in the shaft remained in this peculiar shape.
+The Roque Nublo, the “mountain in the clouds,” is the most impressive rock of the holy formations on Gran Canaria.
+It is visible from quite afar and looks like a finger pointing into the sky on top of a mountain.
+Geologically, it is the core of a volcano.
+While the volcano itself eroded over the years, the solidified lava in the shaft remained in this peculiar shape.
 Below the Roque Nublo stretches an extensive plateau which the native Canarians used for rituals.

 The Roque Bentayga

-Another distinctive rock formation, the Roque Bentayga, was also used for seasonal ceremonies.
-Again, there is a good visitor centre, set up along with the UNESCO inscription, that explains how the archaeologists assume the ritual acts may have been conducted.
-Below the looming rocks the inhabitants had created a plateau with several pits and grooves probably used for sacrificing animals or plants.
+Another distinctive rock formation, the Roque Bentayga, was also a ceremonial site.
+Again, there is a good visitor centre that explains how the archaeologists assume the ritual acts may have been conducted.
+Below the looming rocks the inhabitants had created a plateau with several pits and grooves.
+They probably used it for sacrificing animals or plants.

 There are a lot of man-made caves in the mountain – some of them with traces of paint – but only a few are accessible to the public on a longer hike around the mountain.

 Just as impressive – although not officially part of the UNESCO site – was a visit to the museum in Galdar, where we had a fantastic guided tour.
 The centrepiece is a vast roofed area with the partly excavated remains of a pre-Hispanic settlement.
-Some of the living quarters are reconstructed and give a particularly good impression of how the living conditions might have been.
+The reconstructed living quarters give a good impression of the living conditions of the aboriginal people.
 One cave with painted triangles on the walls is separately protected behind glass, but visitors can enter briefly.

 When the Spanish arrived on Gran Canaria in the 15th century there was an estimated population of 15000 people living on the island.
 After the conquest there were only 200 left.
 The inscription in the UNESCO World Heritage list is an effort to recognize the cultural past of the islands.